patricrp/GeoSpartial_project/README.md

 2. Filter tech startups that raised more than $1M.
 Look for tech startups on the category_code and (despite the total raised money amount should be greated than $1M), I selected raised_amount greater or equal to 1000000 in a round.
 Later I'll try to aggreate data from all the funding_round.

+3. Import Starbucks location dataset and create a DataFrame

-3. Explode offices serie, as JSON, to different rows to see different offices of a company.
+4. Explode offices serie, as JSON, to different rows to see different offices of a company.

-4. Expand offices info into different series to have address, city, zip code, latitude and longitude separately.
+5. Expand offices into different series to have address, city, zip code, latitude and longitude separately.
+Concatenate both DataFrames.

 5. Cleaning the DataFrame dropping unnecessary columns and null values for latitude and longitude.

-6. Create a GEOJSON - type point to paint later a map with the offices.
+6. Create a GEOJSON - type point.

 7. Transform de DataFrame into a GeoDataFrame

-8. Import Starbucks location dataset and create a DataFrame.

 9. Create a offices map with Starbucks markers  :(

 10. Select 3 cities from the original DataFrame based on the number of value_counts of startups in the original DataFrame

 11. Filter offices DataFrame, Starbucks DataFrame and offices founded before 2003 DataFrame with cities San Francisco, New York or Mountain View.

+12. Create JSON to import to MongDB with GEO

+13. Create a DataFrame with offices to add nearest Starbucks and airports to each office.

 11. Compare these 3 cities based on number of Starbucks, airports and proximity of startups founded before 2003 t